josshhz11/Statistical-Modeling-Football-Players-Valuation/README.md

 # 3. Description and Cleaning of Dataset

-## 3.1 Summary statistics for the main variable of interest, current_value
+## 3.1 Summary statistics for the main variable of interest, *current_value*

 ![image](images/3.1%20Histogram.png)

-* As seen in the histogram of current_value, we observed that the variable exhibited significant right-skewness.
+* As seen in the histogram of *current_value*, we observed that the variable exhibited significant right-skewness.
 To address this, we applied a natural log transformation to the variable.

 ![image](images/3.1%20Boxplot.png)

 * The log-transformed data appears to have some outlying values at the right tail.
-Therefore we plotted a boxplot of log(current_value) to investigate the outliers.
+Therefore we plotted a boxplot of *log(current_value)* to investigate the outliers.
 As seen in the boxplot mentioned, there are some outliers on the right of the boxplot.
-* As a result, we removed 8 observations with values of log(current_value) greater than 18.32185 or less than 9.645639, resulting in a reduction in the number of observations from 2794 to 2786.
+* As a result, we removed 8 observations with values of *log(current_value)* greater than 18.32185 or less than 9.645639, resulting in a reduction in the number of observations from 2794 to 2786.

 ## 3.2 Summary Statistics for other variables
 ### 3.2.1 Position of the player `position`